Texas Speed Limits: Fines & Laws (2026)

 Consequences for Speeding in Texas

-Texas speeding tickets result in fines and points on your license.
+Texas speeding tickets result in fines and points on your license, and you can be pulled over and asked to provide identification during the stop.
 The amount of the fine increases with your speed.
 Ticket amounts range from about $200 to over $300.
 If officers catch you speeding in a school zone or work zone, fines are likely to increase.

 Whether you’re an at-fault driver facing a car accident lawsuit or someone who’s been hurt by a speeding driver, you need legal representation.
 However, if you’re like many people, you may not know how to find the right lawyer.